 NOTE 2: Although this marginal power relationship method is closer to reality than simplified linear energy attribution for data throughput, table 4.1.2-1 is purely a demonstration of one methodology based on limited data and evidence.
 More work needs to be done to confirm these relationships and to improve the accuracy of these power measurements due to inherent uncertainties involved in the cited example and diversity of infrastructure across the world [73].

-4.1.3 Energy and power in mobile device
+4.1.3 Energy and power consumption for media services

 According to [8] the global annual electricity consumption of smartphones and feature phones in 2020 is estimated to have been around 17 and 2 TWh respectively.

+According to the French ecological transition agency, ADEME [83], "5.6 metric tons of carbon dioxide (MtCO2e) emitted by the consumption of audiovisual content in France in 2022 which corresponds to linear TV, audio and video streaming on demand."
+ADEME adds that digital technology generates 3.5% of global greenhouse gas emissions […] and predicts that, given the rapid growth of uses in this field, this "carbon footprint" will have increased by 29 % by 2030 if we follow the current trend (less live TV, but more video on demand and video streaming).

 4.1.4 Greenhouse gas emissions reporting and energy measurement